MaddyUnderStars/shoot/docs/gateway.md

 	]
 }
 ```

+The members chunk event contains an `items` array which is a sorted list of member list items.
+String values are role IDs, and objects are user members.

 Once you are subscribed to a range, you will receive events from the users within it such as `MEMBER_LEAVE`, `ROLE_MEMBER_LEAVE`, `ROLE_MEMBER_ADD` etc.